Skip to main content

 Environmental Science & Economics

-Skyler Zhou
+Skyler Zou

 Skyler Zou is a junior at Emory University, majoring in Environmental Science on the Social, Science, and Policy (SSP) track with a double major in Economics.
 Her academic interests center on the intersection of environmental and economic systems, with a focus on exploring sustainable solutions.
 She is particularly interested in the ways urban planning, environmental justice, and environmental management can be integrated to promote sustainability, striving to understand and address the complex challenges cities face in balancing economic development with ecological stewardship.